AxisCommunications/acap-computer-vision-sdk-examples/pose-estimator-with-flask/README.md

 Lastly, there is a third container that holds the deep learning model, which is put into a volume that is accessible by the other two images.

 ### Applications
-Pose estimation is useful to accoplish several tasks.
+Pose estimation is useful to accomplish several tasks.
 For example in action detection it can be applied in:
 * autonomous driving, to detect if a pedestrian is waiting or crossing a street
-* healthcare, to detect if a persion is standing or falling.
+* healthcare, to detect if a person is standing or falling.
 Pose estimation models are also considered better than object detection at tracking humans.
 That is because they can keep tracking the human under partial occlusion, where a classic object detection model is more prone to fail.

 ### larod-inference server
 This image uses the larod service in AXIS OS and the model from the installed model image.
 You can find documentation about the larod inference server on the [Machine Learning API documentation page](https://axiscommunications.github.io/acap-documentation/docs/api/native-api.html#machine-learning-api)